bartbutenaers/node-red-contrib-ui-svg/README.md

    + ***Duration***: How long the animation will take.
    + ***Repeat count***: How many times the animation needs to be repeated (in this example *"1" which means only once).
 Caution: when *"0"* is selected, this means that the animation will be repeated ***"indefinite"***!
    + ***Animation end***: What to do with the new value when the animation is ended.
-      + Freeze new value: the attribute value will keep the new *'To'* value (in this example *"40"*).
+      + *Freeze new value*: the attribute value will keep the new *'To'* value (in this example *"40"*).
-      + Restore original value: the attribute value will be restored to its original value (in this example *"5"*), from the start of the animation.
+      + *Restore original value*: the attribute value will be restored to its original value (in this example *"5"*), from the start of the animation.
    + ***Trigger***: Which trigger will result in the animation being started.
-      + Input message: TODO.
+      + Input message: the animation will be started by injecting an input message (see below).
-      + Time delay: TODO
+      + Time delay: the animation will be started after a specified time.
-      + Custom: TODO
+      + Custom: the animation will be started using standard [begin](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/begin) options.
+For example:
+      ```
+      2s; myRect.click; myAnim.end-400ms
+      ```

    Creating animations via this tabsheet has the advantage that the SVG source and the animations are being kept separate.
 More specifically when the SVG is being created in a third-party SVG editor (which most of the time don't support animations), your manullay inserted animation elements would be overwritten each time you need to update your SVG...